kmaida/speakerbot/docs/development-airtable.md

 10. Examine the table's URL in the browser.
 It should look something like this: `https://airtable.com/[tblXXXxxx]/[viwXXXxxx]?blocks=...`
 11. Copy the segment of the URL that begins with "tbl" to `.env` as the `AIRTABLE_TABLE_ID` variable.
 12. Copy the segment of the URL that begins with "viw" to `.env` as the `AIRTABLE_VIEW_ID` variable.
 (It should be the "Grid view.")
-13. In the upper right of your base view, you should see a link that says `HELP (?)`.
+13. In the upper right of your base view, you should see an icon of a question mark: `(?)`.
 ![Airtable upper right menu items](airtable-menu.png)<br>
 Click on this link and in the dropdown, choose **API Documentation**.
 This opens the API docs for your base.
 14. In the Airtable API Introduction section, find the line that says: